 Another excellent destination for snorkeling in Cozumel is El Cielo, a scenic white beach on the island's southwest coast.
 The only way to reach El Cielo Cozumel is via boat.

 While enjoying these waters, it's important not to disturb the starfish.
 Please don't pick them up, move them, or take them out of the water for pictures, as they are delicate creatures.
+Apart from the starfish, you can also find grey southern sting rays and trunkfish cruising around these waters.

 3. Paradise Reef

 If you're relatively new to snorkeling, consider exploring Paradise Reef, south of San Miguel.
+Paradise Reef is inside a protected national marine park, so you can find great snorkeling options.

-This also provides gentle currents, which are ideal for those who are new to snorkeling.
+The best part about this reef is that it is shallow and divided into two parallel sections.
+This also provides gentle currents, which are ideal for new snorkelers.
 You can get some gorgeous shots of the marine life in Paradise Reef.

 4. Villa Blanca Reef

 There are many amazing things to do in Cozumel, including on the north side near the Puerta Maya cruise terminal.
+Explore the Villa Blanca reef, which provides an exceptional snorkeling experience.
+Its shallowness allows you to make the most of the ocean geography.

 If you don't want to snorkel, you can enjoy the glass-bottom boats that allow you to explore the marine life below.
+You can make the most of your trip with plenty of seahorses, puffer fish, and local marine life.

 5. Punta Sur Shallows

+The Punta Sur Eco Park is home to the Punta Sur Shallow reef, another excellent location for new and expert snorkelers.
 If you don't have snorkeling gear, you can always rent some here and dive in to enjoy some of Cozumel's best marine life.

-If you're looking for water sports and adventure, look no further than Cozumel, an easily-accessible island on Mexico's Yucatan Peninsula.
+If you're looking for water sports and adventure, look no further than Cozumel, an easily accessible island on Mexico's Yucatan Peninsula.

 This story is brought to you in partnership with Odigoo Travel.